Find Grad Schools

 13 Yearly Graduations

 University of Florida comes in at #9 on our list of the most popular colleges offering master's degrees in animal science.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 13 master's degrees were handed out to animal science majors at UF.
-About 77% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 13 people received their master's degree in animal science from UF.
+Around 45% of these students were from an underrepresented racial-ethnic group, and 91% were women.

 #9